-A water ionizer machine, like this Aqua Ionizer Deluxe, is a top-of-the-line home appliance that uses electrolysis to separate water’s contents into acid and alkaline components (1).
-The second stream with a higher pH is what we’d call “alkaline water.”
+A water ionizer machine, such as the Aqua Ionizer Deluxe, is a top-of-the-line home appliance that uses electrolysis to separate water’s contents into its acid and alkaline components (1).
+The stream with a higher pH is what we describe as “alkaline water.”

-The cost may be prohibitive for some — starting around $500 and going upward into the thousands.
+The initial cost will be prohibitive for some potential buyers — these units start at around $500 and reach up into the thousands.

-- Set it up: This step is relatively simple for most ionizers.
-A majority of appliances come with a quick connect fitting that fits the hose.
-Ensure your machine has all the necessary pieces and clear instructions to follow.
+- Set it up: This first step is relatively simple for most ionizers.
+The majority of appliances include a quick connect fitting that attaches the hose.
+Ensure your chosen product includes all the necessary pieces and has clear instructions to guide you through the process.

-- External flow: Does your machine have an external flow knob?
-If not, consider getting one.
-This is especially important if you want to travel with your machine and not bother with any hard-plumbing aspects.
+- External flow: Does your chosen water ionizer feature an external flow knob?
+If not, you should consider getting one.
+This is particularly important if you intend to travel with your machine and don’t want to deal with any hard-plumbing issues.

-- Set the pH level: Most machines allow you to set the pH level between approximately 8 and 10.
-For the first few days, start on the low end as your body adjusts.
-If you experience little to no digestive difficulties, increase the pH level over time.
+- Set the pH level: Most water ionizers allow you to set the pH level between approximately 8 and 10.
+For the first few days, set it to the low end to give your body time to adjust.
+If you experience few or no digestive issues, gradually increase the pH level.

-- Drink Up: Once the water passes through the machine, the resulting alkaline water is safe to drink.
+- Drink Up: Once the water has passed through the ionizer, the resulting alkaline water will be safe to drink.

 Use an Ionized Water Filter/Pitcher

-An ionized water pitcher is a more cost-effective, lower-risk purchase — you can get one for approximately $50.
-This makes a popular option for those looking to try alkaline water.
+An ionized water pitcher is a more budget-friendly option — you can find a good one for about $50.
+This makes them a great way of trying homemade alkaline water without spending too much money.

-Most pitchers work in the same way and contain a minimum of two filters.
-The first reduces chlorine and toxins found in tap water.
-A second filter adds alkaline minerals into the water.
+Most pitchers function similarly and contain a minimum of two filters.
+The first filter reduces the chlorine and toxins found in tap water.
+The second filter adds alkaline minerals.

-Each filter works in stages with some requiring up to six stages per step.
-Don’t worry, though — the pitcher does it all for you.
+Each filter has multiple stages, with water passing through as many as six stages per step.
+Don’t worry — this sounds complicated but the pitcher does all the work for you.

-- Fill the reservoir: Fill your clean pitcher and allow the filters to work their magic.
+- Fill the reservoir: Fill your pitcher with water and the filters will take care of the rest.

-- Drink slowly: Consume in small quantities until your body adjusts.
+- Drink slowly: Consume alkaline water in small quantities until your body adapts.

-- Storage: Store your water in BPA-free containers within the fridge.
+- Storage: Store your water in BPA-free containers inside a refrigerator.

 Add pH Drops to Water

-As you might guess, pH drops are precisely that — an alkaline concentrate sold in small bottles (perfect for travel or in the office).
-All you have to do is add it to regular water.
-Some contain fruit extracts for taste; otherwise, the drops are rather flavorless.
+pH drops are precisely that — an alkaline concentrate sold in small bottles (ideal for travel or the workplace).
+All you need to do is add it to water.
+Some drops contain fruit extracts for flavor; otherwise, they don’t taste of much.

-Most claim to raise the pH of the water to around 8 to 10, so, similar to a water ionizer.
+Most drops are stated to raise the pH of the water to around 8 to 10, similar to a water ionizer.

-The product should guide you as to how much to use.
-But, generally, simply add a couple of pH drops per cup of water.
-Mix and enjoy.
-There are no definitive guidelines on how much to drink, but start small and build up to around 8 cups per day.
+The instructions should tell you how much to use.
+Generally, you should add a couple of pH drops per cup of water, then mix it and drink.
+There are no definitive guidelines on how much alkaline water you should drink, but start small and build to around 8 cups per day.